Spain & Portugal Hiking: Camino de Santiago

 - Immerse yourself in the rich history of Santiago de Compostela on a guided tour

-- Journey to Finisterre on Portugal's coast, once believed to be the end of the world
+- Journey to Finisterre on Spain's coast, once believed to be the end of the world

 Itinerary